Controladora Vuela Compañía de Aviación, S.A.B. de C.V. (NYSE:VLRS) Short Interest Update

 Controladora Vuela Compañía de Aviación, S.A.B. de C.V.
-(NYSE:VLRS) was the recipient of a large growth in short interest in September.
-As of September 15th, there was short interest totalling 1,390,000 shares, a growth of 18.8% from the August 31st total of 1,170,000 shares.
-Based on an average daily volume of 742,800 shares, the short-interest ratio is currently 1.9 days.
-Currently, 1.6% of the company’s stock are sold short.
+(NYSE:VLRS) saw a significant increase in short interest in September.
+As of September 15th, there was short interest totalling 1,390,000 shares, an increase of 18.8% from the August 31st total of 1,170,000 shares.
+Currently, 1.6% of the shares of the company are sold short.
+Based on an average trading volume of 742,800 shares, the short-interest ratio is currently 1.9 days.

-A number of institutional investors have recently bought and sold shares of the stock.
-Parametric Portfolio Associates LLC lifted its stake in Controladora Vuela Compañía de Aviación by 19.6% in the second quarter.
-Parametric Portfolio Associates LLC now owns 35,498 shares of the transportation company’s stock valued at $682,000 after purchasing an additional 5,827 shares during the last quarter.
-Millennium Management LLC purchased a new position in Controladora Vuela Compañía de Aviación in the second quarter valued at approximately $10,989,000.
-Par Capital Management Inc. lifted its stake in Controladora Vuela Compañía de Aviación by 2.8% in the second quarter.
-Par Capital Management Inc. now owns 1,783,856 shares of the transportation company’s stock valued at $34,268,000 after purchasing an additional 48,856 shares during the last quarter.
-AQR Capital Management LLC lifted its position in shares of Controladora Vuela Compañía de Aviación by 306.1% during the second quarter.
-AQR Capital Management LLC now owns 492,347 shares of the transportation company’s stock worth $9,458,000 after acquiring an additional 371,096 shares in the last quarter.
-Finally, FORA Capital LLC purchased a new stake in shares of Controladora Vuela Compañía de Aviación during the second quarter worth $76,000.
-Institutional investors and hedge funds own 52.61% of the company’s stock.
+Large investors have recently bought and sold shares of the business.
+Gilder Gagnon Howe & Co.
+LLC increased its holdings in shares of Controladora Vuela Compañía de Aviación by 4.1% in the first quarter.
+Gilder Gagnon Howe & Co.
+LLC now owns 4,929,829 shares of the transportation company’s stock worth $70,299,000 after purchasing an additional 191,951 shares during the period.
+Morgan Stanley increased its holdings in shares of Controladora Vuela Compañía de Aviación by 14.2% in the first quarter.
+Morgan Stanley now owns 3,304,487 shares of the transportation company’s stock worth $47,122,000 after purchasing an additional 409,883 shares during the period.
+Par Capital Management Inc. increased its holdings in shares of Controladora Vuela Compañía de Aviación by 2.8% in the second quarter.
+Par Capital Management Inc. now owns 1,783,856 shares of the transportation company’s stock worth $34,268,000 after purchasing an additional 48,856 shares during the period.
+Moneda S.A.
+Administradora General de Fondos increased its holdings in shares of Controladora Vuela Compañía de Aviación by 88.6% in the second quarter.
+Moneda S.A.
+Administradora General de Fondos now owns 1,317,233 shares of the transportation company’s stock worth $25,304,000 after purchasing an additional 618,959 shares during the period.
+Finally, Victory Capital Management Inc. increased its holdings in shares of Controladora Vuela Compañía de Aviación by 2.2% in the second quarter.
+Victory Capital Management Inc. now owns 907,914 shares of the transportation company’s stock worth $17,441,000 after purchasing an additional 19,737 shares during the period.
+Hedge funds and other institutional investors own 52.61% of the company’s stock.

 Controladora Vuela Compañía de Aviación SAB de CV is a holding company, which engages in the provision of air transportation and related services.
 It also offers cargo services.
 The company was founded by Roberto Jose Kriete Avila and Carlos Mendoza Valencia on October 27, 2005 and is headquartered in Mexico City.